alxmrs/website/src/faqs.md

 <div id="work"></div>

 I work at Google Research on the Anthromet team.
 Here, I develop machine-learning applications for the weather.
-I used to work on the [Arcs project](https://github.com/PolymerLabs/arcs), a system to protect user privacy in the AI era.
+A lot of the time, this involves making it [easier to work with weather data](https://github.com/google/weather-tools/), if not [specific datasets](https://github.com/google-research/arco-era5).
+Before this team, I used to work on the [Arcs project](https://github.com/PolymerLabs/arcs), a system to protect user privacy in the AI era.
+I've been lucky so far that a lot of my work involves contributing to open source.
 Before joining Google, I've had a [mix of software engineering and machine learning roles](https://www.linkedin.com/in/almerose/).
 </details>